 Try our very favorite chicken alfredo sourdough pizza recipe, made with homemade cream sauce.

-The beauty of this chicken alfredo sourdough pizza recipe is it can be whipped up completely from scratch in less than an hour.
-All you need on hand is some fed sourdough starter, a couple blocks of cheeses, some leftover chicken and seasonings.
+The beauty of this chicken alfredo sourdough pizza recipe is that it can be whipped up completely from scratch in less than an hour.
+All you need on hand is some fed sourdough starter, a couple blocks of cheeses, some leftover chicken, and seasonings.

 If you haven’t read my post on why we love sourdough starter, and how you can make one from scratch, you can get that here.
 Also, make sure to check out the super simple sourdough pizza crust recipe I posted about last week.
 You can find that here.

 I have made this recipe a lot of different ways over the years.
 Sometimes I use mozzarella cheese and sometimes cheddar or parmesan.
 I have even used a block of cream cheese.
-The main premise behind the sauce is a lot of fresh garlic, cheese and something to thin it all down with, be that milk, cream or water.
+The main premise behind the sauce is: a lot of fresh garlic, cheese, and something to thin it all down with, whether that is milk, cream, or water.

 I wanted to make an official recipe for my “by the book” blog readers, but if you’re more of the “winging it” type, feel free to be a rebel and use whatever cheese you have on hand.
 Throw it in to melt with some sautéed garlic, add salt and blend it up.
 Add fresh herbs, or something, if you’re feeling adventurous.